twse/random-stuff/README.md

 * **DNS error** (Wii Internet Channel) - The links for the list entries use https for the Opera website.
 * **Mozilla credits page** (translated to French) - Instead of the contributor list from the original page (see the link at the beginning) it shows a translated message.

+## Translations of Knotter into multiple languages
+The list of generated translations can be found in [translations.pri](https://gitlab.com/mattia.basaglia/Knotter/blob/master/translations.pri) in line 18.
+The qm files are not included.

+* Danish (da)
+* Esperanto (eo)
+* Finnish (fi)
+* Norwegian Bokmål (nb_NO)
+* Norwegian Nynorsk (nn_NO)
+* Swedish (sv)

 ## Translations of EasyPaint into multiple languages
 All translations are in ts format meaning that it can be edited with Qt Linguist.
-The list of generated translations can be found in Gr1N/EasyPaint/CMakeLists.txt in line 109.
+The list of generated translations can be found in [CMakeLists.txt](https://github.com/Gr1N/EasyPaint/CMakeLists.txt) in line 109.

 * Danish (da_DK)
 * Dutch (nl_NL)